DigitalGlobe/gbdxtools/docs/vector_maps.rst

 .. image :: ./images/vector_maps_extrusion.jpg

-The ``FillExtrusionStyle`` can be used for data-driven visualizations.
+The ``FillExtrusionStyle`` can be used for 3d object visualization.
 This example loads building data from OSM and uses their height to draw their elevations, and colors each building by how tall it is.

 .. code-block:: python